-8. December 2005 – November 2009, Assistant Chief Maintenance Engineering; Chief, Logistics Plans and Programs; Deputy Chief, Logistics Division, 22nd Air Force, Dobbins ARB, Ga.
+8. December 2005 – November 2009, Assistant Chief Maintenance Engineering; Chief, Logistics Plans and Programs; Deputy Chief, Logistics Division, 22nd Air Force, Dobbins Air Reserve Base, Ga.

 9. November 2009 – May 2013, Reserve Advisor to the Deputy Chief of Staff, Logistics, Installations and Mission Support, Headquarters U.S. Air Force, the Pentagon, Arlington, Va.

-10. June 2013 – January 2016, Political-Military Advisor, Deputy Directorate for Strategic Stability, Strategic Plans and Policy, Joint Staff J-5, Arlington, Va.
+10. June 2013 – January 2016, Political-Military Advisor, Deputy Directorate for Strategic Stability, Strategic Plans and Policy, Joint Staff J-5, the Pentagon Arlington, Va.

-12. April 2017 – present, Mobilization Assistant to the Deputy Chief of Staff, Strategic Deterrence and Nuclear Integration, Headquarters U.S. Air Force, Arlington, Va.
+12. April 2017 – January 2020, Mobilization Assistant to the Deputy Chief of Staff, Strategic Deterrence and Nuclear Integration, Headquarters U.S. Air Force, the Pentagon, Arlington, Va.

 SUMMARY OF JOINT ASSIGNMENTS

-1. June 2013 – January 2016, Political-Military Advisor, Deputy Directorate for Strategic Stability, Strategic Plans and Policy, Joint Staff J-5, Arlington, Va., as a colonel
+1. June 2013 – January 2016, Political-Military Advisor, Deputy Directorate for Strategic Stability, Strategic Plans and Policy, Joint Staff J-5, the Pentagon, Arlington, Va., as a colonel

 MAJOR AWARDS AND DECORATIONS